New Brooms

-New Brooms is a 1925 American silent romantic comedy film, directed by William C. deMille, and starring Bessie Love, Neil Hamilton, and Phyllis Haver.
+New Brooms is a 1925 American silent romantic comedy directed by William C. deMille and starring Bessie Love, Neil Hamilton, and Phyllis Haver.
 It was produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It is based on Frank Craven's 1924 Broadway play of the same name.

 Plot

-The wealthy Bates family owns a profitable broom factory, but father Thomas Sr. (McWade) is criticized by son Thomas Jr. (Hamilton) for his outdated methods of running the family business.
+The wealthy Bates family owns a profitable broom factory, but father Thomas Sr. is criticized by his son, Thomas Jr., for his outdated business practices.
 Thomas Sr. agrees to let his son run the business for a year.

-The family also takes in Geraldine Marsh (Love), the daughter of a family friend, who has fallen on hard times.
-Thomas Jr. falls for Geraldine, and breaks off his engagement to Florence Levering (Haver), but then suspects that his father is also in love with Geraldine, and sends his father and Geraldine away.
+The family also takes in Geraldine Marsh, the daughter of a family friend who has fallen on hard times.
+Thomas Jr. falls for Geraldine and breaks off his engagement to Florence Levering, but then suspects that his father is also in love with Geraldine and sends his father and Geraldine away.

-After his year of managing the company has ended, he has been proven to be an unsuccessful businessman.
-His father and Geraldine are allowed to return, and when he sees that they were never in love, he marries Geraldine, and returns control of the factory to his father.
+After his year of managing the company ended, he had been proven an unsuccessful businessman.
+His father and Geraldine are allowed to return, and when he sees that they were never in love, he marries Geraldine and returns control of the factory to his father.

 Release and reception

-Because of the name of the film, theaters reported having some difficulty getting audiences into theaters without incorporating broom-themed displays.
+Given the film's title, theaters reported some difficulty attracting audiences without incorporating broom-themed displays.
 Such displays did seem to prove successful.